-However, there is no universally accepted definition of child labour.
+There is no universally accepted definition of child labour.
 Varying definitions of the term are used by international organisations, non-governmental organisations, trade unions and other interest groups.
 There are also varying opinions about who exactly counts as a child.
 While international conventions define children as people aged 18 and under, individual governments - and indeed, different cultures - may define "children" according to different ages or other criteria.

 What Do Child Labourers Do?